Frustrated with your website? You are not alone.

 Can you relate to these frustrations?

-You are not alone.
-You are not the exception based on all the folks I have worked with for 29 years.
+Again, you are not alone.
+Based on all the folks I have worked with for decades, you are not the exception.
 You are the rule.

 I’ve heard this from business owners just like you.
 Time and time again.

 Regarding their online program, they tend to take a more hands-off approach and assume that their offline success will translate to their website.
-That best practices and required tasks can be delayed or ignored to be accomplished when the site owner gets around to it — if ever.
+Best practices and required tasks can be delayed or ignored only to be accomplished when the site owner gets around to it—if ever.

 Well, the thing is, search engines and site visitors may not know how great you are offline.
 How do they know you are the expert, the authority, the one to be trusted?